When & Where

 What you need to know before you enrol

-Your Access course will be very enjoyable, but also requires real dedication and commitment if you are going to succeed.
-Your course requires attendance around two and a half days a week.
-The course runs from the beginning of September to the end of June.
-We endeavour to prepare students for the demands of a University degree course in just nine short months.
-It is therefore essential that you think about how you are going to balance work, family and social life with your studies.
-You will be expected to do regular reading and written work on top of attendance in classes.
-We strive to make the courses as stimulating as possible for everyone, but it does require hard-work and determination on your part.
-For further information please email: humanities.enquiries@morleycollege.ac.uk
+Your Access course requires dedication and commitment if you are going to succeed; you will be expected to do regular reading and written work and attend classes.
+Your course is timetabled for two days a week and runs from the beginning of September to the end of June.
+The Access course is an intensive course and will prepare you for the demands of a University degree course in just nine months.
+It is therefore essential to think how you are going to balance work, family and social life with your Access studies.

 What you need